Which Has Greater Kinetic Energy

 Q1: What is the difference between kinetic and potential energy?

 A: Kinetic energy is the energy of motion, while potential energy is stored energy that has the potential to be converted into kinetic energy.
-For example, a ball held high above the ground has potential energy due to its position in the Earth's gravitational field.
+To give you an idea, a ball held high above the ground has potential energy due to its position in the Earth's gravitational field.
 When released, this potential energy is converted into kinetic energy as the ball falls.

 Q2: Can an object have both kinetic and potential energy simultaneously?